Skip to main content

 EXPERIENCE THE NIGHT SKY THROUGH OUR LENS

 Public viewing runs from mid-September to mid-December, then late-January through mid-May.
-Most summers the observatory is closed.
-In the winter, dress warmly since the observatory temperature is the same as the outside temperature.

 astronomy

 NOTE: IF SKIES ARE CLOUDY THE OBSERVATORY WILL BE CLOSED.
-ALSO, IF THE TEMPERATURE DROPS BELOW ~10 DEGREES WE WILL ALSO DECIDE TO CLOSE DUE TO TECHNICAL CONSTRAINTS RELATED TO COMPUTER SCREENS, POOR COOMUNICATION BETWEEN COMPUTERS, TELESCOPE, AND DOME.
+ALSO, IF THE TEMPERATURE DROPS BELOW ~10 DEGREES WE WILL ALSO DECIDE TO CLOSE DUE TO TECHNICAL CONSTRAINTS RELATED TO COMPUTER SCREENS, POOR COMMUNICATION BETWEEN COMPUTERS, TELESCOPE, AND DOME.